hapax/hapax.github.io/assets/problem-time.md

 And that is really the point I want to make.
 While the folk Cartesian may draw the wrong conclusions, the *premises are sound*.
+There is something strange about being in a mind.
+There is also something strange about being in time.

 #### The problem of time

+The problem can be clearly stated as follows: why cause and effect?